ShawnDietrich/DietrichBrewery/Logical/Libraries/MpTemp/MpTemp.typ

 		Enable : BOOL := TRUE; (*Enables temperature filtering.*)
 		NoiseReduction : REAL := 1; (*Suppression of measurement noise.
 The noise is suppressed more by increasing the value.
 Info: Too much noise suppression can have a negative effect on the control quality.*)
 	END_STRUCT;
+	MpTempSoftStartControllerType : 	STRUCT  (*Soft start parameters of the controller.*)
+		Type : MpTempSoftStartEnableEnum; (*Different soft start enable-modes for the controller.*)
+		Settings : MpTempSoftStartSettingsType; (*Setting the working principle of the soft start as well as the required parameters.*)
+	END_STRUCT;
+	MpTempSoftStartSettingsType : 	STRUCT  (*Setting the working principle of the soft start as well as the required parameters.*)
+		Mode : MpTempSoftStartModeEnum; (*Setting the working principle of the soft start.*)
+		ReducedMaximumHeatOutput : REAL; (*Specified reduced maximum heat output for the soft start.
+This heating power will be applied.*)
+		SlewRate : REAL; (*Specified slew rate for the soft start.*)
+		FilterTime : REAL; (*Specified filter time for the soft start.*)
+		DelayTime : REAL; (*Specified delay time for the soft start.*)
+		QuickStart : BOOL; (*Specified quick start for the soft start.*)
+	END_STRUCT;
+	MpTempSoftStartGroupType : 	STRUCT  (*Soft start parameters of the group.*)
+		Enable : BOOL; (*Enables the soft start at the group.*)
+		Temperature : REAL; (*The soft start temperature needs to be the same for every zone within the group.*)
+		HoldTime : REAL; (*For this time span the plant will be hold on the soft start temperature.*)
+		Settings : MpTempSoftStartSettingsType; (*Setting the working principle of the soft start as well as the required parameters.*)
+	END_STRUCT;
 END_TYPE

 (*********** Info ***********)